 Most of us think of Instagram as a terrific brand awareness and engagement driver.
 However, did you know that Instagram has been making strides on turning their platform to be more ecommerce friendly?

-This is a blog series that is all about how to maximize your Instagram (IG) efforts for ecommerce.
-The first blog I want to take you through is the basics, introduction from how to setup your Business Profile to how to create your Organic and Sponsored Posts that closes the loop for the customer journey.
+This is the start of a blog series that is all about how to maximize your Instagram (IG) efforts for ecommerce.
+The first topics I want to cover are: the basics, introduction from how to setup your Business Profile to how to create your Organic and Sponsored Posts that closes the loop for the customer journey.

 Today, you will learn the following:

-How to tailor your IG profile and posts into ecommerce.
+2. How to tailor your IG profile and posts into ecommerce

 Setting up your account